top of page

 Kid in a South African township

-glimpse: 20 YEARS AFTER | Tucked away in-between Cape Town’s plush waterfront and Stellenbosch’s fine wineries, the Cape Flats aren’t exactly glamorous.
+passages 20 YEARS AFTER | Tucked away in-between Cape Town’s plush waterfront and Stellenbosch’s fine wineries, the Cape Flats aren’t exactly glamorous.
 That’s why they are easily overlooked by tourists even though their ample expanse makes them hard to miss.
 Everybody had hyped up South Africa and Cape Town as heaven on earth, but nobody had mentioned the abysmal disparity.
 I was taken aback by how segregated the country still was, 20 years after apartheid.
 The institutionalized oppression had left societal trenches so deep that they undermined social and racial equity at every step.
 There is plenty of joy in the townships, no doubt; but people’s happiness is up against vast inherited sufferings and struggles, which can overshadow the most beautiful smile with a frown.

 South African kids

-glimpse: MANY REASONS | I’ve seen these guys fight for many silly reasons, but race was never one of them.
+lines MANY REASONS | I’ve seen these guys fight for many silly reasons, but race was never one of them.

 Elephant seen from behind during self drive safari in South Africa's Addo Elephant Park